thoukydides/matterbridge-dyson-robot/README.md

 | Dyson Pure Hot+Cool Link   | HP02  | `455`           | `21.04.03`  |

 It may also work with other Dyson robot vacuums and air treatment devices, although some modifications may be required for full compatibility.

-Dyson Vis Nav firmware update `RB03PR.01.08.006.5079` (released 11th April 2024) disabled local MQTT capability, so cannot be supported by this plugin.
-(That probably comes under "Enhanced Wi-Fi connectivity" in the firmware release note...)

 Matter controllers vary in their support for different device types.
 This plugin is only tested with Apple HomeKit and the Apple Home app.